OrigamesPlayz/IsoKubic/README.md

 "Quit" - Close game

 "Settings" - Opens settings ⚠️WARNING! - this button breaks positioning and pressing it will result in the buttons messed up⚠️

+Devlog 1:

+Added a Cube Shrink and Enlarge ability

+E - Shrink

+T - Enlarge

+Spinning maple leaf inside player
+Main menu and win screen has falling leaves
+To win roll into the Bucky Ball
+A kill cube which is red and glowy
+All powerups now have a powerup Cube dedicated to each one of them